Subnautica 2 guide: 15 tips to help you ...

 Listen to the audio cues

-Planet Proteus communicates danger through sound before it shows it to you visually.
+Planet Proteus communicates danger through sound before showing it visually.
 Leviathans make noise before attacking.
 New biomes have distinct audio signatures that tell you something about what lives there before you see it.
-GameSpot's guide identifies audio cues as one of the most underrated survival tools in the game.
+Audio cues are one of the most underrated survival tools in the game.

-Play with headphones if you can.
+Play with headphones if possible.
 The difference between hearing a Leviathan approaching and being surprised by one is the difference between a controlled retreat and a death screen.

 How does multiplayer change the early game?

 Subnautica 2 supports up to 4 players in co-op, with drop-in and drop-out functionality and cross-platform play between PC and Xbox.
-According to Game8, shared PDA entries and discovered information update for the whole team, so one player scanning a creature benefits everyone.
+Shared PDA entries and discovered information update for the whole team, so one player scanning a creature benefits everyone.

 • Quartermaster: Stays near base, manages power, keeps food and oxygen stocked